platipodium/vinos/doc/odd/paper.md

 ### Nonspatial environment

 A calendar records time.
-The temporal domain are multiple years and the temporal resolution is 1 day.
+The temporal domain is multiple years and the temporal resolution is 1 day.
 With the progress of the calendar, surrogate weather is introduced that may influence a boat's decision to go on a fishing trip.
 Seasonal information is used to describe the annual variation of prey resources.

 <!-- @todo Use the weather -->